sqlfluff/sqlfluff/docs/source/configuration.rst

     is still in very active development!
 If you encounter an issue, please let us know in a GitHub issue or on the SQLFluff slack workspace.

-`dbt` is not the default templater for *SQLFluff* (it is `jinja`).
-Choosing the templater for your project involves tradeoffs, and the best answer often depends on the specifics of your project.
-At this stage, users may need to try both approaches and choose according to how they intend to use *SQLFluff*.
+:code:`dbt` is not the default templater for *SQLFluff* (it is :code:`jinja`).
+:code:`dbt` is a complex tool, so using the default :code:`jinja` templater will be simpler.
+You should be aware when using the :code:`dbt` templater that you will be exposed to some of the complexity of :code:`dbt`.
+Users may wish to try both templaters and choose according to how they intend to use *SQLFluff*.

 A simple rule of thumb might be: